BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 of the Dead) even though each individual force may not.*]

-[If a Legendary Legion states that a specific Hero is always the army leader, then whichever force the model is in will automatically be the Primary Force for each game — there is no need to roll.]
+[If a Legendary Legion states that a specific Hero is always the army leader, then whichever force the model is in will automatically be the Primary Force for each game â€” there is no need to roll.]

 [THE LEADER]